How to See the Sunrise at Borobudur from Yogyakarta

 Touring Yogyakarta

-With Borobudur happily checked off my list, we headed back toward Yogyakarta to my next destination, Prambanan.
+With Borobudur happily checked off my list, we head back toward Yogyakarta to my next destination, Prambanan.

 Built in the 9th century, the Hindu temple of Prambanan was severely damaged by the magnitude 6.3 earthquake that struck the Yogyakarta area in 2006 killing more than 5,000 people.
 A large sign outside the temple entrance shows the striking before and after pictures and explains the restoration of the temple that is currently in progress.